Scotrail were fined £500K for failing to meet quality standards which shines a spotlight on various consumer rights.

 A campaign by ‘Which?’ to “Make Rail Refunds Easier” resulted in the Consumer Rights Act 2015 covering rail travel as well as Ferries and Airlines with effect from 1st October 2016.

-Key new rights for rail travel;
+The key new rights for rail travel are as follows;

 • Passengers are entitled to have their compensation paid within 14 days.

 • Compensation must be issued by the same method the passenger paid with, rather than with vouchers that some train companies currently use.

 • Passengers are entitled to payment for additional consequential losses, such as missed connections.